Wild Species and Ornamental Origins

 - To see the distribution of the national origin of varieties present within the peony garden click here.

-to see how many cultivars in this garden each of these 46 breeders introduced.
+- To see how many cultivars each of the 46 breeders introduced, click here.

 Herbaceous peonies bloom at varying times throughout late spring and early summer.
 The earliest begin blooming in mid-May.
 The bloom is usually finished by the Summer Solstice, however on a particularly cool year blooms may continue into early July.

 to see the distribution of bloom time within the Nichols Arboretum Peony Garden.